 Herniated Disc Disease

 When a herniated disc occurs in the mid-back, it can be extremely serious.
 The smaller spinal canal in the thoracic (mid-back) region leaves very little space around the spinal cord.
 In severe cases, the pressure of a herniated disc on the thoracic spinal cord can lead to paralysis below the waist.
-Fortunately, most herniated discs happen in the lumbar or cervical spine, where the spinal canal is larger and paralysis is less likely.
+Fortunately, most herniated discs happen in the lumbar or cervical spine, where the spinal canal is wider and paralysis is less likely.

 Herniated Disc Disease Symptoms

 If you have a herniated disc, you may feel pain in more than just your back.
 Because nerve roots carry signals throughout the body, a herniated disc that compresses a nerve root can cause pain elsewhere.
-For example, a herniated disc in the lower back may compress the sciatic nerve root, causing the pain and/or numbness known as sciatica, which runs down the back of the leg.
+For example, a herniated disc in the lower back may push on the sciatic nerve root, causing the pain and/or numbness known as sciatica, which runs down the back of the leg.
 A herniated cervical disc, on the other hand, can cause neck and arm pain.
 In fact, the hallmark of a herniated disc is radicular pain—pain that runs down into the arm or leg.
 You may also feel numbness or weakness in these areas.

 Potential Causes of Herniated Disc Disease

-Regular wear and tear, degeneration, and trauma can all cause a herniated disc.
+Regular wear and tear, degeneration, and trauma can cause a herniated disc.
 Like muscles and ligaments, discs heal from a tear by forming scar tissue, which is weaker than normal tissue.

 A traumatic event can put too much pressure on a disc all at once, causing a sudden rupture.
 If you fall from a ladder and land in a sitting position, it can put tremendous pressure on your spine, which can result in a broken vertebra or a ruptured disc.
-A smaller amount of force can also rupture a disc, especially if the tough outer ring (annulus) has been weakened by repeated injuries that have added up over time.
-Once a disc is weak, it can rupture when you lift or bend, or do something that wouldn’t have caused a problem five years earlier.
+A smaller amount of force can also rupture a disc, especially if the tough outer ring (annulus) has been weakened by repeated injuries over time.
+Once a disc is weak, it can rupture when you lift, bend, or do something that wouldn’t have caused a problem five years earlier.
 Aging can make discs more vulnerable to ruptures and is the most common cause of disc herniation in the thoracic spine.

 Diagnosing Herniated Disc Disease